dudykr/stc/CONTRIBUTING.md

 `.vscode/launch.json`.

 In `launch.json`, you can pass the path of the `.ts` file you want to check to the `args` field.
-Then, you can run the typechecker with debugger from the debugger panel.
+Then, you can run the type checker with debugger from the debugger panel.

 ### Debugging tips